peterc/multirb/README.md

     $ gem install multirb

-You also need a complete, working [RVM](https://rvm.io/) installation.
-Feel free to submit pull requests to make this auto detect other Ruby version managers, such as rbenv.
+You also need a complete, working [RVM](https://rvm.io/) or [RBENV](https://github.com/sstephenson/rbenv/) installation.
+Feel free to submit pull requests to make this auto detect other Ruby version managers.

 Note: multirb works fine from MRI Ruby 1.9 and JRuby 1.7.x but has not been tested elsewhere yet.